RuthAndRoth/Reference/README.md

 This repository is an archive of a number of useful reference files for avatar-related creations.
-They come from various sources including Linden Labs and individual creators.
+They come from various sources including Linden Lab and individual creators.

 * CCC Cybernetics Avatar Databank: http://www.ccccybernetics.com/avatar_databank/